toitware/artemis-releases/README.md

 The device should find the new configuration and automatically update.

-## Transient changes
+## Incremental changes
-The transient feature is still under development and might change.

-Commands that are in `artemis device transient` only change the current configuration of a device, but are not persistent.
-A reboot of the device will return to the last firmware state.
+There are some commands that are in `artemis device` only change the current configuration of a device and do not require a full firmware update.

-As such, transient changes are a good way for development; especially as they are faster to get onto the device.
+As such, incremental changes are a good way for development; especially as they are faster to get onto the device.

 There are 3 commands in the `artemis transient` section:

-1. `install`: installs a new application
+1. `container install`: installs a new container
-2. `uninstall`: removes the application again
+2. `container uninstall`: uninstalls the container again
 3. `set-max-offline`: sets the max offline to the given time (in seconds).

-Note that install and uninstall currently don't have any effect on the applications that are in the flash.
-It is therefore not possible to temporarily disable or update an application that has been installed together with the firmware.